mozilla/standards-positions/DEVELOP.md

 Then load http://localhost:8000/ in a web browser.

-## Publishing
+## GitHub Actions / Publishing

-The generated JSON files are not added in the `main` branch.
-However, the GitHub Actions workflow setup will build and push the generated files to the `gh-pages` branch, to make it possible to review the history of the GitHub issue data.
-That branch is then published using GitHub Pages.

-The above happens on pushes to the `main` branch as well as when any labels are changed.
+Publishing happens automatically when pushing to `main` or when changing labels in GitHub.

-The latter runs the `labels-change.yml` workflow directly and then the `schedule-labels-change.yml` checks the history of workflow jobs to determine if labels have changed, and if so pushes an empty commit to the `trigger-build` branch, which causes the `build-and-deploy.yml` workflow to run.
+The latter runs the `labels-change.yml` workflow directly and then the `schedule-labels-change.yml` workflow periodically checks the history of workflow jobs to determine if labels have changed, and if so pushes an empty commit to the `trigger-build` branch, which causes the `build-and-deploy.yml` workflow to run.